SW-g16/sw/documentation/domain-modelling.md

 *Group 16 - Eirik K. Kultorp (2544992), Ross G. Chadwick (2533539), Ramses IJff (2545868)*

-## Domain and Scope
+## Domain

 // 185 / 100-200 words

 // Description of the domain and scope of the ontology, as determined by the application

 // what's the difference between domain and scope?

 Our domain consists of the voting data of a number of legislative assemblies, each belonging to a different political entity.
 For this voting data, we map which bills were voted on, those who vote for these bills and how they voted, and the composition of the legislative assembly over time.
 The relevant data is drawn from the data made available by the political entities in question, which is then fused into a single, combined ontology.
-This ontology was designed for those with an interest in the political process, allowing them to look up voting history and patterns.
+This ontology was designed for those with an interest in the political process, allowing them to look up voting history and search for patterns.

 ### Required Domain Knowledge

 To understand the domain in question, all that is required is a basic understanding of voting processes and institutions: Assembly members vote for bills in assemblies, with the bills that attain a sufficient percentage of votes then being applied to the relevant polity.

+## Scope

+Due to the quantity and variety of data available on various political entities, the potential of this project is vast.
+For that reason, we are currently limiting our ontology to the data of a single political entity (The US Government).
+Mapping it to geographic and demographic information about politicians.
+The majority of mapping and inferencing will be based on the backgrounds of the politicians and their parties.

+### Mapping and Inferencing Between Political entities
+If our ontology proves to be robust, we will expand our mapping to be between multiple political entities, creating a higher level of inferencing by comparing the entities themselves.

-#### Election and Polling Data
+### Election and Polling Data

-A promising expansion of our ontology would be to combine it with election results and inter-election polls.
+Another promising expansion of our ontology would be to combine it with election results and inter-election polls.
 This would allow for mapping how closely assembly voting matches the desires of the populace at a given point in time.

 ## Ontology Construction Methodology

 // 101 / 100-200 words

 // Description of the methodology that is used in the construction of the ontology

 // methodology? we opened protege, then clicked stuff until we were done

 As outlined under 'Domain and Scope' (and detailed in 'Conceptualization'), our goal was to create an ontology that allows a user to look up voting history and patterns for a variety of voting assemblies.
 For this, we first needed to investigate which legislative assemblies had the relevant data publicly available in a manner that could automatically be extracted.
 Next, we needed to see what additional data was available for the legislative assembly members, and which of that data would be relevant to looking up voting patterns.
 Finally, the practical task of ontology construction was done in the Protégé ontology editor.